Convergence Time Optimization for Federated Learning over Wireless Networks: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

-For our simulations, we consider a circular network area having a radius $r=500$ m with one BS at its center servicing $U = 15$ uniformly distributed users.
-The FL algorithm is used for two learning tasks: a) the function fitting task where an FL algorithm is used for function approximation and b) the identification task where an FL algorithm is used to identify the handwritten digits from 0 to 9.
-For the identification task, each user trains an FNN using the MNIST dataset \cite{MNIST}.
+For our simulations, we consider a circular network area having a radius $r=500$ m with one BS at its center servicing $U = 15$ uniformly distributed users. {The value of the inter-cell interference at each RB is randomly selected from $\left[10^{-4}, 0.01\right]$}.
+The FL algorithm is used for two learning tasks: a) the function fitting task where an FL algorithm is used for {regression} and b) the {classification} task where an FL algorithm is used to identify the handwritten digits from 0 to 9.
+For the {classification} task, each user trains a MLP using the MNIST dataset \cite{MNIST}.
 The size of neuron weight matrices are $784 \times 50$ and $50 \times 10$.
-The BS also implements an FNN for each user to predict its local FL model parameters.
-The FNNs are generated based on the MATLAB machine learning toolbox \cite{MNISTmatlab}.
+The BS also implements a MLP for each user to predict its local FL model parameters.
+The {MLP} is generated based on the MATLAB machine learning toolbox \cite{MNISTmatlab}.
 1,000 handwritten digits are used to test the trained FL algorithms.
-The other parameters used in simulations are listed in Table~I. For comparison purposes, we use two baselines: a) an FL algorithm that uses the proposed user association policy without the prediction of users' local FL models at each given learning step and b) a standard FL algorithm in \cite{konevcny2016federated} that randomly determines user selection and resource allocation without using FNNs to estimate the local FL model parameters of each user at each given learning step.
+The other parameters used in simulations are listed in Table~I. For comparison purposes, we use two baselines: a) an FL algorithm that uses the proposed user association policy without the prediction of users' local FL models at each given learning step and b) a standard FL algorithm in \cite{konevcny2016federated} that randomly determines user selection and resource allocation without using {MLP} to estimate the local FL model parameters of each user at each given learning step.
 Hereinafter, \emph{the proposed FL refers to the proposed FL algorithm that uses stochastic gradient descent method to train the local FL models}.
 The simulation results are averaged over a large number of independent runs.